 For the purposes of ABSTUDY, total net investment loss means the sum of the total net investment losses of each of the parents of the claimant/recipient in the appropriate tax year.

-The value of such total net investment losses is added to the combined parental income for the purposes of the ABSTUDY Parental Income Test, and is also added to total household expenditure for the purposes of the Family Actual Means Test.
+The value of such total net investment losses is added to the combined parental income for the purposes of the ABSTUDY Parental Income Test.